-Related research: “New avenues of research to explain the rarity of females at the top of the accountancy profession”, by Anne Jeny and Estefania Santacreu-Vasut, published in Palgrave Communication, March 2017.
+How language may shape a woman’s career by Anne Jeny and estefania Santacreau-Vasut.
+Related research: “New avenues of research to explain the rarity of females at the top of the accountancy profession”, Anne Jeny and Estefania Santacreu-Vasut, published in Palgrave Communication, March 2017.

 Women rarely reach the top echelons of the Big Four audit firms: at KPMG, Deloitte, PwC, and EY, they represent only 10-20% of executives (i.e. partners).
 Why is this particular glass ceiling proving so hard to break?
 Existing explanations suggest either that women may just be “different”, or that they face societal-level barriers in terms of stereotypes and expectations.

 While the Big Four are present in more than 140 countries, so far accounting research has focused on studying Anglo-Saxon countries or single country case studies.
 Economics research, on the other hand, has studied how gender roles and gender inequality varies across cultures.

 The nascent field of linguistic relativity and economics has recently emphasized that language may also play a role in shaping gender roles.
 Economics researchers have identified a correlation between gender distinctions in grammar (the feminine and masculine distinctions in French, for example) with lower socioeconomic, political, and managerial outcomes for women at country-level.
 Findings further suggest that language may convey gender norms and provide a unique measure of historical gender roles that have been transmitted to the present day.